 What if I told you that you are wrong?

 I believe that God is very concerned about your heart’s desire.
 Not because it’s your heart’s desire, per se, but because if yours is a Kingdom message, then it’s actually His message, which means it’s a message He wants to be shared.

 Maybe you’re concerned that you don’t have the right skills or you doubt the quality of your work.
 Maybe you’re afraid to share your work because you fear being criticized or having your worst fear realized—getting proof that what you produce really isn’t as good as you’d hoped.

 Truthfully, even experienced creatives rarely create something of quality on the first (or even the second or third) try.
 Quality takes time, patience, dedication, and even more patience.
 Being an artist (or a creative) requires humility because we have to keep striving and working until we get it right.
 That means falling on our faces and learning from our mistakes.
 The good news is that God’s not in a rush, and He will lovingly pick us up when we fall and walk with us every step of the way until we and our works are ready.

 That’s where the Lost Pen Magazine comes in.

-We are a Kingdom-focused ministry and want to welcome Christian Creatives to see their spiritual gifts as having a global purpose that can, in God’s hands, change and transforms lives.
+LPM‘s mission is to inspire, encourage, and mobilize Christian Creatives to pursue with passion and confidence their God-given purpose: to glorify Him and to serve the Church and reach the world using our gifts.
+We are a Kingdom-driven ministry and invite Christian Creatives to see their spiritual gifts as having a global purpose that can, in God’s hands, change and transforms lives.

 Don’t you want to be a part of that?